pielarz/charity/README.md

 * [Technologies](#technologies)

 ## General info
-This project is a web application with a simple mail service.
-A place where you can return your belongings.
+This project is a web application with db connection and simple mail service.

 ## Technologies
 Project is created with: